Last Updated: May 4, 2020

 Student Support Services

 SUNY Broome’s Learning Assistance Department and Accessibility Resources Office work closely with the Office of Marketing and Communications to identify and address any accessibility concerns.
-If you have found an accessibility issue on the College’s website please report it using our web edits form and it will be addressed it in a timely manner.
+If you have found an accessibility issue on the College’s website please report it using our Web Accessibility Reporting Form and it will be addressed it in a timely manner.

 If any content on the SUNY Broome website has been found to be inaccessible, the following steps should be taken:

 - Report the issue using one of the following methods.
 Please include the URL of the page(s) where issue(s) are found.

 - A MarCom team member will address the issue in a timely manner and follow-up accordingly.